LaurenceWarne/reddit-emacs-tips-n-tricks/out.md

 ```

 The only thing to keep in mind is that the highlights in the pdf are not automatically deleted, as you delete the link in the org buffer.
-You have to do that manually in the pdf (\`C-c C-a l\` to list all highlights, \`D\` to delete).
+You have to do that manually in the pdf (`C-c C-a l` to list all highlights, `D` to delete).

-It has less features than [\`org-noter\`](<https://github.com/org-noter/org-noter>), but it is more flexible, which is why it suits my use-case better.
-Unfortunately, it has \`org-noter\` as a dependency, so you will end up loading it either way.
+It has less features than [~org-noter~](<https://github.com/org-noter/org-noter>), but it is more flexible, which is why it suits my use-case better.
+Unfortunately, it has `org-noter` as a dependency, so you will end up loading it either way.

 # u/ilemming [🔗](https://www.reddit.com/r/emacs/comments/t3_1fjnqgy/comment/t1_ls4kmt1)

-**Votes** 8
+**Votes** 9

 You know that you can use vars in org source blocks that inject some data, like: